thies88/docker-alpine-spotweb/README.md

-# docker-alpine-spotweb
+# Spotweb

 Alpine based Image for creating docker container with nginx as a webserver serving Spotweb [Spotweb](https://github.com/spotweb/spotweb) and monitored by s6-overlay.

 Database server not included use https://hub.docker.com/r/linuxserver/mariadb as a database server and point to this MYSQL instance when running the initial spotweb setup.

 #### weekly builds @Saturday at 3:00 (AM)
-* Rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine (Alpine 3.11)
+* Rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine (Alpine 3.12)
   * Base OS is updated
   * Packages are updated
   * Application within image(container) gets updated if new release is available.